 I created a series of picture and video tutorials to demonstrate hand sewing techniques you should know:

-You can see all the above lessons in one place at Hand Sewing for Beginners.
+You can see all the above lessons in one place at Types of Hand Stitches: a Guide for Beginners.

 Projects With Hand Sewing